 Born on the 17th of August, 1985 in Sydney, Australia, Billy took up boxing at the age of 12 in order to rid himself of his asthmatic condition.
-He also found that it was a useful way of learning how to defend himself after being bullied for so long in primary school.
+He also found that it was a useful way of learning how to defend himself after being a victim of bullying in primary school.
 Once Billy found his way to the local PCYC courtesy of his older brothers, he caught the attention of a trainer who told Billy that he had the skills to become something special.
-Billy stuck to it and began boxing competitively in the amateur ranks.
+Billy dedicated himself to the sport and began boxing competitively in the amateur ranks.

-He soon began appearing in amateur competitions, going on to win 98 of 113 fights.
+He was soon appearing in amateur competitions, going on to win 98 of 113 fights.
 During this period he was Australian Champion on three occasions and gained selection to train at the Australian Institute of Sport (AIS).

-However, Billy’s preparation for the 2004 Olympic Games was hindered by a motorcycle accident and missed selection for the Australian team.
-After turning down an offer to join Lebanon’s Olympic team, the country of his heritage, Billy found his way to Sheffield to train with Prince Naseem Hamed after sending out video tapes of his amateur fights.
-Hamed subsequently offered for Billy to join him in Sheffield to train and there he would convince Billy that his style was better suited to the professional ranks.

-Billy, on the advice of Hamed, turned pro in August, 2004, defeating Chad Roy Naidu in the 4th round.
+However, Billy’s preparation for the 2004 Olympic Games was hindered by a motorcycle accident and he missed selection for the Australian team.
+After turning down an offer to join Lebanon’s Olympic team, the country of his heritage, Billy found his way to Sheffield to train with Prince Naseem Hamed.
+Billy sent tapes of his amateur fights to Hamed who subsequently offered for Billy to join him in Sheffield to live and train with him.
+Hamed was able to convince Billy that his style was better suited to the professional ranks and on the advice of Hamed, Billy turned pro in August 2004, defeating Chad Roy Naidu in the 4th round.

 He would go on to win his next 12 fights before travelling to the United States to train with Mike Tyson.
 While there, he met Sugar Shane Mosley and was consequently signed to Oscar de la Hoya’s Golden Boy Promotions.
 Billy went on to rack up 7 wins, 5 in America, before fighting Zolani Morali for the International Boxing Organisation (IBO) Super Featherweight World Championship on the 8th of July, 2008.
 He won by unanimous decision, capturing his first world title.